kmarx-kmarx-kmarx/pipeline/README.md

 This repository contains everything necessary to process image data, from focus stacking to basic analysis.

+note: this code has only been tested with single channel monochromatic images.

 ## Repo Contents

 ### focus stack